splion-360/ML-and-DL-Codes/README.md

  <img width="500" height="320" src= "./Emotion_detection_arduino/Emotion.PNG">
  </p>

-This program makes use of the [FER 2013 dataset](https://www.kaggle.com/msambare/fer2013) for training and finally projects the output on a classic 16 X 2 character LCD intergrated with Arduino through PySerial library.
-[Click](https://create.arduino.cc/projecthub/ansh2919/serial-communication-between-python-and-arduino-e7cce0) for more info.
-PySerial enables a serial communication between Python IDE and Arduino Uno's serial buffer using the conventional serial port in desktop.
+This program makes use of the [FER 2013 dataset](https://www.kaggle.com/msambare/fer2013) for training and finally projects the output on a classic 16 X 2 character LCD intergrated with Arduino through PyFirmata library.
+[Click](https://pypi.org/project/pyFirmata/) for more info.
 __*Code is contained here*__ [Emotion Detection](./Emotion_detection_arduino)

 # Sign Language Detection
 This program uses the  [MNIST Sign Language](https://www.kaggle.com/datamunge/sign-language-mnist) Dataset.
 Individual training and test case represents a label (0-25) as a one to one map for each alphabetic letter A-Z .The training data (__27,455 cases__) and test data (__7172 cases__) are approximately half the size of the standard MNIST but otherwise similar with a header row of label, pixel1,pixel2.....pixel784 which represent a single 28x28 pixel image with grayscale values between 0-255.The provided data is of csv format
 __*Code is contained here*__ [Sign Language Detection](./Sign_language_detection)

+# Gesture Control

+Index and thumb finger controlled LED using Arduino and Pyserial library

+_**Code is contained here**_  [Gesture Control](./GestureControl)